How To Sew An Automatic Buttonhole

 Note: this buttonhole foot don't has holder for button.

-Here is last moving of stitching an automatic buttonhole.
+Now sewing machine will make last step of stitching an automatic buttonhole.

-Make a cut from one edge to the middle of slit.
+Make a cut from one edge to the middle a slit.
 Expand the loop and make the second part a slit of buttonhole.

-Make buttonholes on test fabric a few times before sew it on garment.
+Tips: Make automatic buttonholes on test piece of fabric a few times before sew it on garment.

 English isn't my first language, so please excuse any mistakes and help correct them.